osmedeus/documentation/src/faq.md

 ???+ info "Where can I get the private Jaeles signatures and the custom wordlists?"
     **[The premium package page](/premium/)** already included everything from my private Jaeles signatures and the custom wordlists.

+???+ info "Where is your **private signatures** and **wordlists** in the premium package?"
+    It's all included in the package.
+The install script will download it all for you.
+You can also see the details structure [**here**](https://docs.osmedeus.org/premium/#support-distributed-scan).

 ???+ info "How can I upgrade from Osmedeus Community to Premium Package?"
     Just run `rm -rf ~/osmedeus-base` first then run a install script from the premium package download page.

+???+ info "Does Osmedeus Support Windows or ARM based processor?"
+    Unfortunately, Osmedeus does not support Windows or ARM based processor.
+Please consider using WSL, Docker or Virtualization software to able to use Osmedeus on your machine.

 ???+ info "I got some error while installing Osmedeus on my machine.
 How can I fix it?"
     Maybe run `sudo su` first and then run `rm -rf ~/osmedeus-base ~/.osmedeus` and then run the install script again to have a clean installation.